 (September 22, 2024).
 J.D.
 Souther, the singer/songwriter best known for his soft tenor voice and his work with artists like Linda Ronstadt, James Taylor, and — most famously — the Eagles, died last Tuesday (Sept.
 17) in New Mexico.
 Souther was the second prominent musician to die suddenly in that state in three days.
 Tito Jackson died in Gallup, NM on Sept.
 15 of an apparent heart attack.

-While the cause of death for Souther — born in Detroit in 1945 as John David Souther — is unknown, it’s clear that it was indeed sudden, as both he and Jackson were still touring.
+While the cause of death for Souther — born in Detroit in 1945 as John David Souther — is unknown, it’s clear that it was indeed sudden, as he, like Jackson, was still touring.
 In fact, Souther was reportedly set to launch a tour with singer Karla Bonoff in Phoenix this week (Sept.
 24).

 Souther was a key part of the tight-knit Southern California country-rock community that included Ronstadt — who he dated briefly in the early 1970s — and the Eagles, the band that included the late Glenn Frey, who was J.D.’s roommate and musical partner in the late 1960s as the duo Longbranch Pennywhistle.
 Frey and Souther split up after one self-titled album in 1970 and later both connected with Ronstadt — along with Don Henley, Bernie Leadon and Randy Meissner — with those three and Frey later forming the Eagles.